click on photo to go back

 Above right: Santos Ortega was a prolific cigar smoker and was known to have his cigars with him while acting his roles.
 The mythology says he often set the scripts of other actors on fire with his lighted cigar.
 A number of publicity shots exist showing him with cigar/pipe.

-Born as Santos Edward Ortega in New York City, New York to Rafael and Isabella Ortega.
-His father, of Spanish origin, was born in Venezuela and his mother Isabella Corbett was from Dublin, Ireland.
-His father is believed to have been a cigar maker who found himself in New York City by 1890.
+Born on June 30.
+1899 as Santos Edward Ortega in New York City, New York.
+His father Rafael, of Spanish origin, was born in Venezuela and his mother Isabella Corbett was from Dublin, Ireland.
+His father (related to the dramatist Lope de Vega) is believed to have been a cigar maker who found himself in New York City by 1890.
 His father died when Santos was only four years old and his mother raised Santos and his older sister with help of two maiden aunts.
 He studied to be a priest for two years in the Christian Brothers' Seminary at Pocantico Hills, N.Y., before he decided that he was not fitted to be a clergyman.
 (What's On the Air Dec 1930)

 When you listened to "The Scorpion" from CBS, New York you could hear that mysterious East Indian Servant, Rangi, portrayed by Santos Ortega (1932)Rita Lupez and Santos Ortega in "Broken Wing" an episode of Lux Radio Theatre (Apr 14.
 1935)